WalletConnect/walletconnect-docs/docs/protocol/intro.md

 - The Publish Protocol: When sending messages to the other party (DApp or Wallet).
 Use the publish protocol message.
 In Wallet Connect Relay Server, the [WakuPublishRequest](../api/relay-server.md#publish) is used.
 The DW Message serves as the `message` content/payload in the WakuPublishRequest protocol.

-## V2 Outband URI Format
+## V2 Out-of-band URI Format
-V2 outband URI format is
-wc:topic@version?bridge=<URL> where the URL contains [UriParameters](./tech-spec.md#pairing-signal) as query parameters.
-For example, a Wallet Connect outband URI with expanded URL results to
+V2 out-of-band URI format is `wc:topic@version?bridge=<URL>` where the URL contains [UriParameters](./tech-spec.md#pairing-signal) as query parameters.
+For example, a Wallet Connect out-of-band URI with expanded URL results to
 ```
 wc:<256_BIT_TOPIC>@2?bridge=https://relay.walletconnect.com/?projectId=<PROJECT_ID>&publicKey=<X25519_PUBLIC_KEY>&relay={"protocol":"waku"}&controller=<BOOLEAN>
 ```